chenyongrowan/scTIGER/README.md

 *Note: Case and control datasets should either be the same cell type and two different experimental conditions OR the same experimental condition and two different cell types*
 ##### Sample Datasets
 There are multiple sample datasets under the [Data folder](https://github.com/chenyongrowan/SIDELINE/tree/main/Data).
-1. The [ProstateCancer](https://github.com/chenyongrowan/SIDELINE/tree/main/Data/ProstateCancer)[^1] folder contains datasets for 4 patients.
-The cells were processed to now contain only endothelial cells.
+1. The [ProstateCancer](https://github.com/chenyongrowan/SIDELINE/tree/main/Data/ProstateCancer)[^1] folder contains datasets for one patient.
+The files were processed to contain only one cell type.
+They are also separated into benign and tumor cells.
 2. The [RemoteMemoryFormation](https://github.com/chenyongrowan/SIDELINE/tree/main/Data/RemoteMemoryFormation) folder contains preprocessed datasets.
 Datasets contain only neurons.
 Only fear conditioned (FC) and controls were selected for the [Chen](./Data/RemoteMemoryFormation/Chen)[^2] dataset.
 ### Running
 #### Preprocessing